 This guidance document is applicable to APIs and excipients manufactured by chemical synthesis or semi-synthetic processes and biological processes and the drug products containing such APIs & excipients.

-Drug Regulatory Authority of Pakistan on the recommendation of the Registration Board has revised the data requirement for submitting applications for extension in the contract manufacturing permission of the drugs for those product where CTD dossiers has already been submitted and approved by the Registration Board.
+Drug Regulatory Authority of Pakistan, on the recommendations of the Registration Board has issued guidance for submitting applications for registration of pharmaceutical product with multiple strengths and different fill volumes.
 The Notification issued in this regard is as under:-